On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 This is an example from Ahrefs for a classic no click, zero position search term: “time Berlin”:

-Ahrefs shows us a significant search volume, however, we also see that 80 percent of all the searches never receive a click.
+Ahrefs shows us a significant search volume, however, we also see that 80% of all the searches never receive a click.

 You should start basing your analyses on this click potential, rather than monthly search volume alone.